 Old school SEO was about backlink quantity, but now we’re in a place where it’s more about the quality and relevance.

 I can say that there are lots of premium tools for long-time pros, like SEMrush and Majestic.
 But for beginners, these link analysis tools have what you need and come at a cheaper price.
-If you’re a SEO newbie with limited budget, try these tools to monitor backlinks:
+If you’re an SEO newbie with a limited budget, try these tools to monitor backlinks:

 Want more ways to monitor backlinks?
 Download our free cheat sheet for 5 ways to spice up your SEO strategy with media monitoring.

 1. SE Ranking

 SE Ranking is one of my favorite backlink checkers that allows you to check incoming links to your website based on Google Webmaster Tools data.
 It’s a paid tool (starting at $9 / month) and also includes website audit, rank tracking, keyword research, and competitor rank tracking.

 You can generate a detailed link analysis for the following parameters: index / noindex, follow / nofollow, cached / not cached, date discovered, Moz Domain Authority, anchor text, anchor text, Alexa rank, Ahrefs rank, social popularity and more.

 From there, you can disavow links and generate a file to submit to Google Webmaster Tools.

 Backlink Watch is one of the easiest and simplest tools to track a website’s backlink portfolio.
 It’s free, and returns up to 1000 links without the option to export reports.
 I love Backlink Watch for the possibility to use Ahrefs’ API – meaning you can trust the results.

 SEO Spyglass is pretty new, but provides great results.
 It has a database of 15,000,000,000,000 indexed backlinks, more than Ahrefs and Majestic have.
 You can check 1,100 links for free, but can’t export results unless you upgrade to a paid version.